 When you join us as an intern, you become part of our team.
 As an employee-owned company, we are invested in each other’s success.
 Our interns have a seat at the table and a role in the field — top-notch learning experiences in the trenches with seasoned professionals.
 Many of our past interns have seamlessly transitioned into full-time positions with us after graduation.
 Read about one of our full-time aviation employees who found a home at Hanson following an internship.

-Hanson's internship program ranked #3 in Vault's Best Engineering Internships for 2020!
+Hanson's internship program ranked No. 11 in Vault's Best Engineering Internships for Technology and Engineering for 2022!
 Check out our internship program's many awards here.

 Hanson’s internal structure is comprised of six practice areas, which encompass the services we offer to clients and the disciplines that help us staff our projects.
 Our practice areas benefit our employees, allowing them to stretch their experience, receive comprehensive mentoring and add challenging projects to their resumes.
 Summarized below, our practices include construction and asset management, environmental, facilities, geostructural, land development and transportation.
 Once you’ve explored the options, we invite you to apply to the areas that fit your interests.
 We can’t wait to hear from you!